How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white to off-white, film-coated, pentagonal, centrally-tipped tablet, debossed with "R" on one side and "6" on the other side, contains ropinirole hydrochloride 0.25 mg.
+Each white-to-off-white, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "6" on the other contains 0.25 mg of ropinirole hydrochloride.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, magnesium stearate, macrogol/polyethylene glycol 400, titanium dioxide, and talc.

-Each light green-to-green coloured, film-coated, pentagonal, centrally-tipped tablet, debossed with "R" on one side and "8" on the other side, contains ropinirole hydrochloride 1 mg.
-Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, FD&C Blue No. 2/lake colour of indigo carmine, hypromellose, iron oxide black, lactose anhydrous, iron oxide yellow, lactose monohydrate, magnesium stearate, macrogol/polyethylene glycol 400, and titanium dioxide.
+Each light-green-to-green, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "8" on the other contains 1 mg of ropinirole hydrochloride.
+Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, FD&C Blue No. 2/lake colour of indigo carmine, hypromellose, iron oxide black lactose anhydrous, iron oxide yellow, lactose monohydrate, magnesium stearate, macrogol/polyethylene glycol 400, and titanium dioxide.

-Each pink-coloured, film-coated, pentagonal, centrally-tipped tablet debossed with "R" on one side and "9" on the other side, contains ropinirole hydrochloride 2 mg.
+Each pink, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "9" on the other contains 2 mg of ropinirole hydrochloride.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, iron oxide red, lactose anhydrous, lactose monohydrate, magnesium stearate, macrogol/polyethylene glycol 400, and titanium dioxide.

-Each blue-coloured, film-coated, pentagonal, centrally-tipped tablet debossed with "R" on one side and "11" on the other side, contains ropinirole hydrochloride 5 mg.
+Each blue, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "11" on the other contains 5 mg of ropinirole hydrochloride.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, FD&C Blue No. 2/lake colour of indigo carmine, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, macrogol/polyethylene glycol 4000, magnesium stearate, talc, and titanium dioxide.

 How should I use this medication?